-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Directors who make strategic decisions.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Directors who make strategic decisions.
 At present the Directors consider the business to operate in a single segment.